President Joe Biden has signed an executive order overturning Donald Trump’s highly contested ban on Trans people serving in the US military.

 Trump announced the military ban in July 2017, which later went into effect in 2019, blocking new enlistments of Trans people.
 Biden’s new policy, set in an executive order, has now overturned this controversial act.

 A White House fact sheet states, “America is stronger, at home and around the world, when it is inclusive.
 The military is no exception.
 Allowing all qualified Americans to serve their country in uniform is better for the military and better for the country because an inclusive force is a more effective force.
 Simply put, it’s the right thing to do and is in our national interest.”

 Biden’s removal of Trump’s ban has been widely celebrated by the LGBTQ+ community in America.
-Former Air Force Captain and trans veteran, Dr Laura Ann Weaver, shared how this policy presents a much needed first step towards equality.
-Speaking with WCPO, Weaver expressed, “Transgender people want to serve, and they serve honorably.
-There’s no reason why transgender people cannot serve.”
+Former Air Force Captain and Trans veteran, Dr Laura Ann Weaver, shared how this policy presents a much needed first step towards equality.
+Speaking with WCPO, Weaver expressed, “Transgender people want to serve, and they serve honourably.
+There’s no reason why Transgender people cannot serve.”

 © 2021 GCN (Gay Community News).
 All rights reserved.

 GCN has been a vital, free-of-charge information service for Ireland’s LGBTQ+ community since 1988.

 During this global COVID pandemic, we like many other organisations have been impacted greatly in the way we can do business and produce.
 This means a temporary pause to our print publication and live events and so now more than ever we need your help to continue providing this community resource digitally.

 GCN is a registered charity with a not-for-profit business model and we need your support.
 If you value having an independent LGBTQ+ media in Ireland, you can help from as little as €1.99 per month.
 Support Ireland’s free, independent LGBTQ+ media.